, ,

-Compliance documentation in behavioral health is not just about passing audits.
+Compliance documentation in behavioral health is not just about passing a healthcare audit.
 It directly impacts patient care continuity, claim approvals, reimbursement timelines, and organizational risk.

 Yet for many teams, documentation still feels reactive.
 Teams scramble before surveys, fix denials after the fact, or chase down missing pieces long after services are delivered.